Fredrik Styrman

 Fredrik Styrman (born April 3, 1991) is a Swedish former professional ice hockey player.
 He last played with Luleå HF in Swedish Hockey League (SHL).

-On 30 August 2022, he announced his retirement from ice hockey, following Djurgårdens IF's Peter Holland during an SHL game between the two temas at Hovet in Stockholm on 14 October 2021 ripping off Peter Styrman's helmet, followed up with hitting him in the head.
+On 30 August 2022, Styrman announced his retirement from ice hockey, following an SHL game between Luleå and Djurgårdens IF at Hovet in Stockholm on 14 October 2021, where Djurgardens' Peter Holland ripped off Styrman's helmet, and then punched him repeatedly in the head with his bare fists.
+Styrman suffered a concussion as a result, and was forced to retire due to lingering concussion symptoms.